Princewhytejohn/Scene-It-All/README.md

 - **License Activation Failures**: If Unity license is invalid or incorrect, CI build will fail.
 - **No Offline Mode**: App does not cache data between sessions yet.
 - **Unit Tests Coverage**: Limited to API key logic and basic UI manager behavior.
+- Responsivity: Clumsy and doesn't scale well across all device.
+- Live search feature issue: Hitting the back button causes the input field to clear and consquently the search results to dissapear because search request are run each input field value change.

 Possible Improvements
 ---------------------